trevisanj/PFANT/README.md

 1. Install the software pre-requisites
 2. Clone the github repository or download [this zip file](https://github.com/trevisanj/PFANT/archive/master.zip)
 3. Compile the Fortran source code
-4. Add the Fortran binaries directory to your PATH system variable
+4. Add `PFANT/fortran/bin` and `PFANT/pyfant/scripts` to your PATH
-5. Add the pyfant directory to your PYTHONPATH system variable (optional)
+5. Add `PFANT/pyfant` to your PYTHONPATH

 ### Installing required software